-McMorris asked the publishers of this blog if there was another approach that companies may wish to take.
+McMorris asked the publisher of this blog if there was another approach that companies may wish to take.
 As described in the ACBJ article, that approach is to “play it smart” when there is a close call.
-McMorris reported: “At Pepper Hamilton, [the firm] helps clients improve their compliance with a proprietary system known as IC Diagnostics.
-It reviews as many as 60 to 70 different factors to determine classification and whether a company’s system needs to be revamped.
-With IC Diagnostics, [Richard] Reibstein said, “you keep your business model but you tailor it to the law.
+McMorris reported that the publisher “helps clients improve their compliance with a proprietary system known as IC Diagnostics.”
+She added: “[Reibstein] reviews as many as 60 to 70 different factors to determine classification and whether a company’s system needs to be revamped.”
+With IC Diagnostics, Reibstein said, “you keep your business model but you tailor it to the law.
 You tweak it, you restructure it, you re-document it, [and] you re-implement in a way that [enhances compliance] with the law.”

 McMorris then continued: “Among the actions Reibstein counsels businesses who use independent contractors to avoid are: Needlessly directing and controlling actions [that] may transpire [in the ordinary course] without [exercising any] direction and control.
 For example, Reibstein said, ‘You don’t have to direct a contractor to provide services between 9 and 5 when your business is [only] open between those hours.
 When else can they do the work?’
 ‘You don’t need to prevent or restrict a contractor [from] delegating responsibility or duties to others.’
 Avoid paying for expenses of the contractor and work out a fee that includes those costs.
 ‘If someone wants $10 hour plus expenses, [negotiate an all-in rate of] $12 an hour,’ Reibstein said.